Get a motorcycle license

 There are waivers available in some cases for members of the U.S. Armed Forces.
 3

-Can I drive in NYS with an out-of-state motorcycle license or exchange the license for a NYS motorcycle license?
+Can I drive in New York with an out-of-state motorcycle license?

 If you have a valid motorcycle license issued by another state where you are a resident, you can drive motorcycles in New York State.

-If you become a resident of New York State, you must exchange your out-of-state motorcycle license for a NYS motorcycle license.
+If you become a resident of New York State, you should exchange your out-of-state motorcycle license for a New York State motorcycle license.
 See Exchange an out-of-state driver license.

-Where can I get other motorcycle safety information?
+Where can I learn more about motorcycle safety?

 The fees you pay when you get your first motorcycle license depend on